 Doctors have found that many families with Lynch syndrome tend to have certain characteristics, which are known as the Amsterdam criteria:

-- At least 3 relatives have colorectal cancer (or another cancer linked with Lynch syndrome).
+At least 3 relatives have a cancer linked with Lynch syndrome and:

 If all of these apply to your family, then you might want to seek genetic counseling.
 But even if your family history satisfies the Amsterdam criteria, it doesn’t always mean you have Lynch syndrome.
-Only about half of families who meet the Amsterdam criteria have Lynch syndrome.
-The other half do not, and although their colorectal cancer risk is about twice as high as normal, it’s not as high as that of people with Lynch syndrome.
-On the other hand, many families with Lynch syndrome do not meet the Amsterdam criteria.
+And many families with Lynch syndrome do not meet the Amsterdam criteria.

-A second set of criteria, called the revised Bethesda guidelines, can be used to determine whether a person with colorectal cancer should have their cancer tested for genetic changes that are seen with Lynch syndrome.
+A second set of criteria, called the revised Bethesda guidelines, can be used to help decide whether a person with colorectal cancer should be tested for genetic changes that are seen with Lynch syndrome.
 (These changes are called microsatellite instability or MSI.)
 These criteria include at least one of the following:

 If a person with colorectal cancer has any of the Bethesda criteria, testing for MSI may be advised.
 If MSI is found, the doctor typically will recommend that the patient be tested for Lynch syndrome-associated gene mutations.

 It’s important to know that most people who meet the Bethesda criteria do not have Lynch syndrome, and that you can have Lynch syndrome and not meet any of the criteria listed.
 Not all doctors use the Bethesda guidelines to decide who should have MSI testing.
-In fact, some experts recommend that all colorectal cancers be tested for MSI.
-Most doctors recommend genetic testing for Lynch syndrome for anyone whose cancer tests positive for MSI.
+In fact, it is now recommended that all colorectal cancers be tested for MMR deficiency or MSI.
+For anyone whose cancer has a high MSI level or is missing (deficient in) one of the MMR proteins,doctors will most likely recommend genetic testing for Lynch syndrome.

 Even if you don’t have cancer, your doctor may suspect that Lynch syndrome runs in your family based on cases of colorectal cancer and other cancers associated with this syndrome in your relatives.
 In that case, your doctor might recommend genetic counseling to evaluate your risk.

-In families known to carry a Lynch syndrome gene mutation, doctors recommend that family members who have tested positive for the mutation and those who have not been tested should start colonoscopy screening during their early 20s, or 2 to 5 years younger than the youngest person in the family with a diagnosis (whichever is earlier) to remove any polyps and find any cancers at the earliest possible stage.
-(See the section American Cancer Society Recommendations for Colorectal Cancer Early Detection.)
-People known to carry one of the gene mutations may also be given the choice of removal of most of the colon.
+In families known to carry a Lynch syndrome gene mutation, doctors recommend that family members who have tested positive for the mutation and those who have not been tested should start colonoscopy screening during their early 20s, or 2 to 5 years younger than the youngest person in the family with a diagnosis (whichever is earlier).
+Testing should be done every 1 or 2 years.
+This way polyps can be found and removed and any cancers can be found at the earliest possible stage.
+(See American Cancer Society Recommendations for Colorectal Cancer Early Detection.)

 Certain other inherited syndromes, such as MUTYH-associated polyposis and Peutz-Jeghers syndrome, can also greatly increase a person’s risk of colorectal cancer.
 If you have certain criteria that suggest you might have one of the syndromes, your doctor might recommend genetic counseling and testing to look for the gene changes that cause them.